After conquering the freelancing world, you may be ready to move on to the next logical step: starting a creative agency.

 It’s certainly possible to take the next step and turn your freelancing career into a thriving creative agency.

 But remember that your success—and the livelihood of anyone you hire to take the journey with you—will only be dependent in part on your passion.
 The rest requires a detailed plan.

 Kean Graham, founder of MonetizeMore, was successful from going from AdSense and ad server consultant to building a full-fledged location independent agency.
 Now they boast some of the most sophisticated ad optimization technology on the planet.
 You can learn more via his podcast interview.

-Do you have experience turning a freelancing career into a successful creative agency?
+Do you have any tips on how to start an agency after a freelancing career?
+Is there anything you know that could help aspiring founders succeed that we didn’t mention above?
 If so, we’d love to hear your advice in the comments below.

 This post was originally published June 12, 2017, and updated April 2019.